GM and union reach tentative deal that could end strike

 The union's bargainers have voted to recommend the deal to the UAW International Executive Board, which will vote on the agreement.
 Union leaders from factories nationwide will travel to Detroit for a vote on Thursday.
 The earliest workers could return would be after that.

 In past years, it's taken a minimum of three or four days and as long as several weeks for the national ratification vote.
-Workers took almost two weeks to finish voting on their last GM agreement, in October of 2015.
-Then skilled trades workers rejected it, causing further delays.
+Workers took almost two weeks to finish voting on their last GM agreement, in October 2015.
+Then skilled-trades workers rejected it, causing further delays.

 "The No. 1 priority of the national negotiation team has been to secure a strong and fair contract that our members deserve," union Vice-President Terry Dittes, the chief bargainer with GM, said in a statement Wednesday.
 The agreement, he said, has "major gains" for UAW workers.